bazed85-arch/sql_learning/02-ddl-and-types/notes.md

 "unique within the parent vs globally", one level deeper.

 Not urgent — no data yet.
 Decide before the system holds a second year of deliveries.

+**5. `supplier_materials` has no surrogate key, and that is conditional.**

+The composite PK `(supplier_id, material_id)` is the natural key and is minimal, so a surrogate `id` would be a second identifier for the same row — redundant.

+It stops being redundant the moment the **same pair must repeat**.
+Price history, already listed under Deferred, does exactly that: supplier X / material Y gains a row from January, one from April, one from September.
+The PK then has to widen to `(supplier_id, material_id, valid_from)` or give way to a surrogate `id`.

+Second, less obvious condition: if another table ever needs to reference a specific price-list row, the child carries a two-column foreign key instead of one.
+Workable, awkward as the schema grows.